 Whose information is included in Health Passport?

-A foster child’s demographic information such as paid and denied medical, behavioral, pharmacy, dental and vision claims.
-Other data includes lab results as well as a foster child’s immunization history.
+A child in foster care's demographic information such as paid and denied medical, behavioral, pharmacy, dental and vision claims.
+Other data includes lab results as well as a child in foster care's immunization history.

 How often is the information in Health Passport updated?

 Demographics and Contact information – Daily

 Medical & Behavioral Health Claims – Daily

 Immunizations – Monthly

 Is the data in Health Passport driven by codes?